 Universal mobile payments is a method of contactless payments, which consists in scanning the corresponding QR codes, without having to log in to the banking applications.
 They are eagerly used by the people of China.
 Payment is available there as a WeChat Pay function.

-In Western countries the solution is not yet popularized.
+In Western countries the solution is not yet popularised.
 However, as predicted by specialists, this type of method will certainly spread to the rest of the world.
-Just like it happened with another Chinese application - TikTok, which in Poland has already gained a lot of fans.
+Just like it happened with another Chinese application – TikTok, which in Poland has already gained a lot of fans.

 6. Contextual Commerce